MicrosoftDocs/azure-docs/articles/site-recovery/azure-to-azure-how-to-enable-replication.md

 >[!NOTE]
 >
 > - During initial replication the status might take some time to refresh, without progress.
 Click the **Refresh** button, to get the latest status.
-> - If a recovery point has not been generated in 60 minutes, the replication health if the virtual machine will become critical.
+> - If a recovery point has not been generated in last 60 minutes, the replication health of the virtual machine will become critical.

 ## Next steps